DARIAH-ERIC/nerd-wp/README.txt

 1. Example of the widget that includes the Tags created with the Named Entities by NERD

 == Changelog ==

+= 1.1.3 =
+* Add missing imports, was not important for most usage

 = 1.1.2 =
 * Fix for category links that were not correctly constructed [See Issue](https://github.com/DARIAH-ERIC/nerd-wp/issues/3)